 You can wear it alone, too.
 It strengthens fragile nails.

 If you’re curious, the ingredients list begins with butyl and ethyl acetate, the fruit-based solvents.
 Then, there’s isopropyl alcohol, nitrocellulose, and so on.

-essie makes 3-free polishes that avoid formaldehyde, toluene, and DBP.
+Essie makes 3-free polishes that avoid formaldehyde, toluene, and DBP (dibutyl phthalate).

 They have a large palette of colors (over two hundred), including trendy shades and seasonal sets.

-It’s recommended that you use base coat, then two coats of polish, and at least one layer of top coat.
+It’s recommended that you use a base coat, then two coats of polish, and at least one layer of topcoat.

-OPI is 5-free.
+OPI makes 5-free nail polishes.
 They don’t include toluene, DBP, formaldehyde, formaldehyde resin, or camphor in their polish.

-This American-made polish wears like a gel.
+This American-made polish wears like gel.
 Your manicure can last up to eleven days.